-Emissions trading scheme for installation operators
+Emissions Trading System for installation operators (ETS Installations)

-Participation in the emissions trading scheme
+Participation in the Emissions Trading System

 Allocation of emission allowances